SachaCR/tfb/README.md

 # TODO

+- [ ] Customize list item styling to take less space
+- [x] Bug: conflict on key `h` and `l` that changes the root and the pagination in interactive mode
 - [x] Rename fretString into neckString and move it under the neck package
 - [ ] Add a pkg directory at the root of the repository.
 Verify what is internal or not.
 - [ ] `s`, `--style` options to choose the renderng style: utf8, ascii, etc...